PSPDFViewControllerDelegate

 Objective-C

-Called before we show a internal controller (color picker, note editor, …) modally or in a popover.
+• Called before we show an internal view controller (color picker, note editor, …) modally or in a popover.
 Allows last minute modifications.

 Return NO to process the displaying manually.